Download & Installation

 Gurobi

 Another recommendation is the use of Gurobi solver.
-However, it is commercial solver but most powerful than open-source solvers for large-scale problems.
-As a commercial solver it needs a license that is free of charge for academic usage by signing up in Gurobi webpage.
+However, it is a commercial solver but more powerful than open-source solvers for large-scale problems.
+As a commercial solver, it needs a license that is free of charge for academic usage by signing up in Gurobi webpage.
 You can also ask for an evaluation license for 30 days to test the solver.
 It can be installed using: conda install -c gurobi gurobi and then ask for an academic or commercial license.
-Activate the license in your computer using the grbgetkey command (you need to be in a university domain if you are installing an academic license).
+Activate the license on your computer using the grbgetkey command (you need to be in a university internet domain if you are installing an academic license).

 GLPK

 As an easy option for installation, we have the free and open-source GLPK solver.
 However, it takes too much time for large-scale problems.
-It can be installed using: conda install -c conda-forge glpk.
+It can be installed using: conda install glpk.

 CBC

-The CBC solver is our recommendation if you want a free and open-source solver.
-For Windows users, the effective way to install the CBC solver is downloading the binaries from this site, copy and paste the cbc.exe file to the PATH that is the “bin” directory of the Anaconda or Miniconda environment.
-It can be installed using: conda install -c conda-forge coincbc.
+The CBC solver is also another free and open-source solver.
+For Windows users, the effective way to install the CBC solver is to download the binaries from this site, copy and paste the cbc.exe file to the PATH that is the “bin” directory of the Anaconda or Miniconda environment.
+Under Linux, it can be installed using: conda install -c conda-forge coincbc.

 Mosek

 Another alternative is the Mosek solver.
-Note that it is a commercial solver and you need a license for it.
-Mosek is a good alternative to deal with QPs, SOCPs, and SDPs problems.
+Note that it is a commercial solver, and you need a license for it.
+Mosek is a good alternative to deal with QPs, SOCPs, and SDP problems.
 You only need to use conda install -c mosek mosek for installation and request a license (academic or commercial).
 To request the academic one, you can request here.
-Moreover, Mosek brings a license guide.
-But if you are request an academic license, you will receive the license by email, and you only need to locate it in the following path C:\Users\(your user)\mosek in your computer.
+Mosek also provides a license guide.
+If you request an academic license, you will receive it by email and only need to place it in the path C:\Users\<username>\mosek on your computer.

 GAMS